 - Transfer to a plate lined with paper towel.

-- Enjoy these savoury mutta surka while it's warm, you can serve along with tomato ketchup.
+- Enjoy these savoury mutta surka while it's warm, you can also enjoy this with chicken, mutton or beef curries.

 - Mutta surka and cardamom tea is a match made in heaven.
 Delish!

 Or spread the flour on a baking sheet and place it into an oven pre heated to lowest temperature and bake for 15 minutes.